 - Language certificate issued by the Education Ministry further to an oral examination meeting the level of language requirement or an equivalent certificate recognised by the Education Ministry.
 Participation in the test is permitted by application to the Service Examinations of the Ministry of Education and Culture and a fee of €25.

-The application is submitted to the Civil Registry and Migration Department (CRMD) that transfers it to the Migration Control Committee, which is the authority that examines and issues decisions on the applications.
+The application is submitted to the CRMD who transfers it to the Migration Control Committee, which is the authority that examines and issues decisions on the applications.

-Due to these obstacles, the status has not attracted many applications and, overall, beneficiaries of international protection do not consider it an option and do not bother to apply.
+Due to these obstacles, the status has not attracted many applications and, overall, BIPs do not consider it an option and do not bother to apply.
 Furthermore, the majority of beneficiaries aim at receiving nationality.

-There is no official information available on the number of beneficiaries of international protection receiving the Long-Term Residence status.
-However, since it was introduced in 2007 it seems that only one refugee has received it, with no progress in 2021.
+There is no official information available on the number of BIPs receiving the Long-Term Residence status.
+However, since it was introduced in 2007 it seems that only one refugee has received it, with no progress in 2022 as no BIP received the status.

 Article 18Θ Aliens and Immigration Law.